MEGAN: Multi-Explanation Graph Attention Network: Computational Experiments

-We also apply our model to the prediction of the singlet-triplet energy gap from the TADF dataset.
-Our model achieves a high predictivity of $r^2 = 0.9$ on the regression task.
-Additionally, the explanations of our model are able to reproduce non-trivial structure-property relationships from chemical knowledge.
-As shown in Figure~\ref{fig:tadf}(a) for example, triphenylamine bridges are known to be associated with low energy gaps, as they cause the necessary twist angles between the fragments, decoupling electron donating and electron accepting parts of a molecule to reduce the exchange interaction between the frontier orbitals which would otherwise lower the triplet state compared to the singlet state, thus preventing undesired singlet-triplet splittings.
-We are also able to support hypotheses published in previous work by \cite{friederich_scientific_2021}, who use an interpretable decision tree method to generate explanatory hypotheses for the same task.
-Our model for example also finds conjugated bridges as positive evidence and carbonyl groups as negative evidence as shown in Figure~\ref{fig:tadf}(b).
-Furthermore, we are able to propose novel hypotheses for explanatory motifs: As shown in Figure~\ref{fig:tadf}(c), we for example observe silane groups and phosphine oxides to be consistently highlighted as evidence for high target values.
-In total, we propose 5 new motifs as shown in Appendix~\ref{app:examples-tadf}.
+Our model achieves overall good predictivity ($\text{R}^{2} \approx 0.90$) for the main prediction task and a positive $\operatorname{Fidelity}^*$ value validating that the individual channels indeed affect the model prediction according to their pre-determined interpretations.
+Figure~\ref{fig:tadf} illustrates some example explanations obtained from the model.
+Most importantly, we show that our model is able to replicate one of the few known structure-property relationships about the singlet-triplet energy.
+Triphenylamine bridges are known to be associated with low energy gaps, as they cause the necessary twist angles between the fragments, decoupling electron-donating and electron-accepting parts of a molecule to reduce the exchange interaction between the frontier orbitals which would otherwise lower the triplet state compared to the singlet state, thus preventing undesired singlet-triplet splittings.
+This fact is reflected in Figure~\ref{fig:tadf}(a), where a triphenylamine bridge is highlighted as a negative influence on the prediction outcome.
+Furthermore, our model is able to support hypotheses published in previous work by Friederich \etal \cite{friederich_scientific_2021}, who use an interpretable decision tree method to generate explanation hypotheses for the same task.
+As shown in Figure~\ref{fig:tadf}(b) our model replicates their findings of conjugated bridges as a positive influence on the energy gap and carbonyl groups as a negative influence.
+Beyond that, our model finds several novel hypotheses about structure-property relationships, two of which are shown in Figure~\ref{fig:tadf}(c): We can propose silane groups and phosphine oxides as positive influences to the singlet-triplet energy gap.